magoo/forecast-documentation/READING.md

 This is a fantastic defense of estimation and prediction with succinct examples of how subjective topics can be quantified.
 A very accessible approach to the subject.
  - [How to Measure Anything in Cybersecurity Risk](https://www.amazon.com/dp/B01J4XYM16)

-### Incerto (Esp: Fooled by Randomness / Black Swan)
-This series, better than any other, explains the _difficulty_ of prediction and the misunderstanding and malpractice around randomness.
-It discusses the "Black Swan" with an eye towards our misunderstandings of unpredictable events.
-The largest takeaway is the concept of being "antifragile", which I have treated as shorthand for "Don't bother predicting everything, assume it will happen categorically."

-An _antifragile_ look at cybersecurity for instance: spending all time and resource on prevention will guarantee poor incident response, while spending all time and resource on incident response might result in incidents...it will be better handled with better learnings and may be impressively handled and/or prosecuted.

 ## Scenarios
 The development of scenarios seem critical for cyber security, as they are inherently probabilistic and are part of how `risk` is generally calculated.